unicode-org/jira-github-pr-check/README.md

 # 2b: PEM as an environment variable blob.
 # Encode the PEM file as base64 and save it in this environment variable.
 GITHUB_APP_PEM_BLOB=LS0tLS1...

+# In addition, you should make an OAuth App that can get user-by-user permissions to perform squash commits.
+# Create one of these from https://github.com/settings/developers
+# If using an organization account, you can create the OAuth app there.
+GITHUB_OAUTH_CLIENT_ID=xxxxxxxxxx
+GITHUB_OAUTH_CLIENT_SECRET=xxxxxxxxxx
 ```